 Reservations for watercraft:

 Due to volume, reservations for watercraft are not available on weekends during the summer months.
-There are plenty of boats available, but you’ll want to arrive early for parking at North Entrance.
+There are plenty of boats available, but you’ll want to arrive early for parking.

 Online Reservations available and are recommended if you are coming on the weekend.